-While Mikiko Hara was too old be considered a ‘girly photographer’ in the 1990s, nowadays she is often compared with a photographer who was too young to be included into this phenomenon.
+While Mikiko Hara was too old be considered a ‘girly photographer’ in the 1990s, nowadays she is often compared with a photographer who was too young to be included in this phenomenon.

 It happened to me several times in the recent months that I was told that her photographs look like the work of Rinko Kawauchi.
 I think that this is a misunderstanding.
-While both photographers work in color, use midsize cameras for square images and do a lot of shots in the streets, Mikiko Hara’s approach is different to Rinko Kawauchi.
-Rinko Kawauchi’s work is first of all a poetic appreciation of life (which does not exclude to talk about death), with images which range from straight documentary photographs (see her book “Cui Cui”) to fragile, almost dreamlike images with delicate colors (see her book “Utatane”).
+While both photographers work in colour, use midsize cameras for square images and do a lot of shots in the streets, Mikiko Hara’s approach is different from Rinko Kawauchi.
+Rinko Kawauchi’s work is, first of all, a poetic appreciation of life (which does not exclude to talk about death), with images which range from straight documentary photographs (see her book “Cui Cui”) to fragile, almost dreamlike images with delicate colours (see her book “Utatane”).
 Mikiko Hara’s photography is poetic as well, but she has a different topic.
-She talks about distance and isolation of people in public spaces – especially of women.
-And for this she applies a different use of colors.
-Her colors are more intense and sometimes a little bit caustic, which amplifies the impression of detachment of the subjects in her images.
+She talks about distance and isolation of people in public spaces -, especially of women.
+And for this, she applies a different use of colours.
+Her colours are more intense and sometimes a little bit caustic, which amplifies the impression of detachment of the subjects in her images.

 I hope that in the future Mikiko’s work will be recognized for what it is, and not be put into albeit obvious but misleading contexts for to attach an easily utilizable label on her work…

 I just saw that Mikiko Hara’s work is included in the group exhibition “A PRIVATE HISTORY.
 Mikiko Hara, Masanori Ikeda, Kumi Oguro, Ryudai Takano” at the Fotografisk Center, Copenhagen, Denmark (Sept.
 29 – Dec.
 21, 2007).